fsancheztemprano/chess-lite/README.md

 ## License 📄

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Wiki 📖

 More info on the project can be found in our [Wiki](https://github.com/kurama-dev/fullstack-template/wiki)

 <!-- CONTACT -->